Rohits1402/Hospital-API/README.md

 # Covid-19 API
 API for Doctors of a Hospital which has been allocated by the govt. for testing, quarantine as well as well being of COVID-19 patients.
-Submitted to Arpan Garg(Coding Ninjas) by Shubham Rakshit as Mock Interview.
+Submitted to Arpan Garg(Coding Ninjas) by Rohit Singh Chauhan as Mock Interview.

 #### Setup the Project